Nut Boltu

 Nut Boltu is an Indian Bengali language animated comedy television series.
 In 2016 the series began airing regularly on the Sony Aath television channel.

 Plot

-Nut Boltu series is based on the life and activities of two children named Nut and Boltu, who are around 10 years old.
-Nut is fat and Boltu is thin.
-Nut and Boltu are a bit mischievous, but stand by each other in good and bad times.
-They always volunteer to solve the problems of others, but because of their personality and unique thinking, they always get into some trouble.
+Nut Boltu series is based on the life and activities of two boys named Nut and Boltu, who are around 10 years old living in the town "Daspara" studying in "N.B.School".
+Nut is fat and Boltu is skinny.
+They had a friend Chimti, the niece of Gopi Daroga, the inspector of the Daspara Police Station from later episodes.
+They are a bit mischievous, but stand by each other in good and bad times, when they clash with their rival party whom appears to cause harm to them.
+They always volunteer, being the active members of the "Chirantani Club" to solve the problems of others, but because of their personality and unique thinking, they always get into some trouble.
 Finally their friendship, honesty and trust helps to solve all the problems.